 Dual Core – £23 per month, with 60 Gb storage and 4Gb RAM

 Quad Core – £38, with 100 Gb storage and 6Gb RAM.

-Even better, the new UK infrastructure will be directly managed at hypervisor level by Brixly.
-Which means any machine outage will be addressed directly and immediately.
+Even better, the new UK infrastructure will be directly managed at the hypervisor level by Brixly.
+This means any machine outage will be addressed directly and immediately.